interstitialRedirectModalTitle

 A Collective Approach to Problem-solving

 The Project Accelerator wove plenary space where the entire group came together and each project spent time with a facilitator in a “gentle container,” as explained by KJ Heslin England, a member of the Salmon Parks Stewardship Society project team.
 Here, innovation, relationship, visioning, experience sharing and problem-solving meet.
 Because of this, a project can be anywhere in its lifespan, from an idea to a full-fledged initiative.
-Facilitators and resource people—who are network guests who provide additional insight—help to advance, nudge and inspire projects to the next level, whatever that means to each team.
+Facilitators and knowledge weavers—who are network guests who provide additional insight—help to advance, nudge and inspire projects to the next level, whatever that means to each team.

 Quote: Mariana Velez